 "It wasn't too bad," Kluber said with a grin.
 "You can make it work.
 It's better than not being here."

-The Indians purchased the contract of Plutko from Triple-A Columbus on Tuesday, and designated lefty TJ House for assignment to clear a spot on the 40-man roster.
-Plutko will offer the Indians some insurance in the wake of the injuries to Danny Salazar (right forearm) and Carlos Carrasco (right hand).
+The Indians have not officially purchased the contract of Plutko from Triple-A Columbus, though the right-hander was scheduled to land in Cleveland on Sunday afternoon.
+The pitcher was not expected to be available for the finale of the three-game series with Detroit, but he will offer the Indians some insurance in the wake of the injuries to Danny Salazar (right forearm) and Carlos Carrasco (right hand).

-Cleveland's rotation now consists of Kluber, Trevor Bauer, Josh Tomlin and Mike Clevinger.
+As things currently stand, Cleveland's rotation now consists of Corey Kluber, Trevor Bauer, Josh Tomlin and Mike Clevinger.
 The fifth spot will be come up on Saturday and again on Sept.
 29, and the Indians plan on using the bullpen-day approach for at least the first of those two games.
 Righty Cody Anderson will start against the White Sox on Saturday, but will not pitch deep into the contest.

 Plutko can potentially provide multi-inning insurance for a Tribe bullpen that has 14 arms at the moment.
 After Carrasco was injured on Saturday night, eight relievers were pressed into duty, logging 10 shutout innings to set the stage for a 1-0, 10-inning win over Detroit.

 Plutko last pitched on Sept.
 7 in Columbus' first-round playoff game against Gwinnett.

 "There's a chance he hasn't really done anything," Indians manager Terry Francona said.
 "If he's been throwing a little bit, we might have a [simulated game on Monday].
 If not, we'll just let him come in and play catch and start to let him get [prepared]."